FrostyX/infra-docs/docs/sysadmin-guide/sops/status-fedora.rst

 out to S3.

 Only members of sysadmin-main and people given the AWS credentials can update the status website.
+Additionally, you also need to have commit access to "statusfpo" git repository on GitHub - one way to get it is becoming member of "noc" team at "fedora-infra" organization.

 Setting up
 ==========